 1,000 Places To See with Wanderlust

-Join World Footprints for our conversation with New York Times bestselling author Patricia Schultz and Avalon Travel’s Grace Fujimoto about their newest books, the Deluxe edition of 1,000 Places to See Before You Die and Wanderlust.
+Join World Footprints for our conversation with New York Times bestselling author Patricia Schultz and Avalon Travel’s Grace Fujimoto about their newest travel books, the Deluxe edition of 1,000 Places to See Before You Die and Wanderlust.

-Wanderlust: A Traveler’s Guide to the Globe is the newest Avalon Travel, Moon book to hit the shelves.
-But unlike the purse-sized guide book, Grace Fujimoto, Avalon’s Vice President of Acquisitions, tells us, Wanderlust is a coffee-table sized book filled with nearly 400 pages of an eclectic mix of natural wonders, festivals, ancient cities, epic trails and more.
+Wanderlust: A Traveler’s Guide to the Globe is the newest Avalon Travel, Moon travel book to hit the shelves.
+But unlike the purse-sized guide travel book, Grace Fujimoto, Avalon’s Vice President of Acquisitions, tells us, Wanderlust is a coffee-table sized travel book filled with nearly 400 pages of an eclectic mix of natural wonders, festivals, ancient cities, epic trails and more.

 Ian: Author Patricia Schultz has taken her bestselling book, 1000 Places to See Before You Die, to new heights.
 In her new deluxe edition, 1000 Places to See Before You Die: The World As You’ve Never Seen It Before, the reader is immersed in gorgeous scenic photographs handpicked by Patricia.

 Patricia S.: It’s a mix of photographers from all over the world who specialized in particular regions or cities.